Everyone talks about safe water, but access to sanitation is equally as important.

 WaterEquity addresses this financing gap through a simple, yet powerful model: we provide debt capital to financial institutions in emerging markets to help scale their water and sanitation microloan portfolios.
 The microloans then enable low-income consumers to install water and sanitation solutions in their homes, such as a toilet, leading to improved health outcomes and disease prevention, educational opportunity, economic security, and increased climate resilience.
 The power of the capital markets allows us to provide affordable financing for borrowers and competitive returns for investors all at the same time.

-Elan Emanuel is Senior Associate, Investor Relations at WaterEquity.
+Elan Emanuel is Chief Investor Relations Officer at WaterEquity.
 He is responsible for mobilizing investments and partnerships with a broad portfolio of investors to accelerate WaterEquity’s impact addressing the global water and sanitation crisis.